The application can spy on anything that happens on the phone. Everything is handed over to the ones who are in control of Pegasus.

 - If you suspect infection, hand over the phone for forensic examination to, for example, Reporters without Borders.
 In such case, do not factory reset it!

-“HIDE AND SEEK Tracking NSO Group’s Pegasus Spyware to Operations in 45 Countries” An excellent compilation by four researchers at the University of Toronto’s Citizen Lab, showing all the different Pegasus operators, where they are, their purposes and the countries and areas they monitor, as well as the methods used to detect the operators.
+“HIDE AND SEEK Tracking NSO Group’s Pegasus Spyware to Operations in 45 Countries” An excellent compilation by four researchers at the University of Toronto’s Citizen Lab, showing all the different Pegasus operators, where they are, their purposes and the countries and areas they monitor.

 If your situation is very sensitive, you should change your phone often.
 How about an old phone that can’t run apps?
 One that can not connect to the Internet?
 They still exist.
 Surf the Internet on a computer instead.
 Make your notes in a paper notebook.